The future of Product Management

-I think one of the ways in which you can best introduce change is by showing that you’re creating value or that you are having small successes.
-If you’re looking to implement a change in the process of a product team, one of the ways that I found to be helpful is to try to introduce small projects that allow value to emerge quickly.
+One way you can best introduce change is by showing that you're creating value or that you are having small successes.
+If you're looking to implement a change in the process of a product team, it's helpful to try and introduce small projects that allow value to emerge quickly.

 Certain consultancies like Pivotal Labs use this very well, in that they immerse their clients in an office where every team around them is working in that way and they get to see daily examples of stand-ups, retrospectives, feedback sessions, user research, synthesis, and of rapid prototyping and it's exciting.
 There's a lot of energy in that and it can be a helpful way of opening people's minds.

 What advice would you give to someone looking to get into product?

 Try to immerse yourself in the product management field.
 People approach me and say “I'm really only interested in working with health products” or “I'm really only interested in working on mobile apps” and that's fine but you're limiting yourself in terms of the perspectives that you're going to be exposed to.